17 June, 2017

 Yoga Improves Balance and Stability

 Many yoga poses focus on balance and stability, both important as we age.
 Strengthening muscles and improving balance prevents falls, which is a huge concern for the elderly.
 Not only does it prevent them in the first place, but an increase in strength and stability also helps seniors bounce back and recover, should a fall occur.
+You can even start with the latest trend in yoga to help those with frail joints.

 Yoga Improves Flexibility and Bone Health